 Whether chopping and baling hay or mucking out a milk barn, a farmer's primary wardrobe concern is practicality and comfort: rubber muck boots instead of sneakers, overalls instead of capris.
-Style plays a small part and is easy to incorporate into your costume.
-In the farming culture, plaids trump tropical prints, caps with tractor logos can't go wrong, and traditional -- nonskinny and nonsagging -- jeans are always in vogue.
+Style plays a small part and is easy to incorporate into your farmer Halloween costume.
+In the farming culture, plaids trump tropical prints, caps with tractor logos can't go wrong, and traditional -- IE not skinny and not sagging -- jeans are always in vogue.
 By creating a costume based on this basic farmers' clothing and adding a few farm-themed accessories along with makeup for a sun-bronzed look, you won't be asked the proverbial Halloween question: "What are you?"

 Farmers' footwear ranges from waterproof gardening shoes and worker's boots to knee-high rubber barn boots and leather cowboy boots.
-Tuck trouser legs into barn boots and wear flared or boot-style pants over cowboy boots.
+If you're out trick-or-treating, a little dried on mud adds to the farmer look, but if you're partying indoors, keep those boots clean out of courtesy to your hosts.
+Tuck your jeans into barn boots and wear flared or boot-style pants over cowboy boots.

 Hats Off to You

 Don a straw cowboy hat or a bill cap.
 For the male going as a farmer, make like an old-school farmer and tip your hat to women.
 Females -- tuck a daisy or other country-style blossom into your hat band.
 If wearing a straw hat for an outdoor Halloween event on a windy day, choose one with a chin cord.
 If you're spending a chilly Halloween outdoors, wear a warm cap with ear flaps.

 If opting for a cap, consider purchasing a hat patch featuring a farmer-friendly logo, image or slogan.
 Adhere the patch to the cap using fabric glue.